ISAITB/docs-tdl/source/testcase/index.rst

 language in place.
 Using the default XPath 1.0 expression language a variable named ``myVar`` is referenced as ``$myVar``.
 More information on expressions to reference variable values is provided in :ref:`test-case-expressions`.

+Definition of variables using the ``variables`` element is **optional** given that test steps resulting in output will automatically create variables as needed to store the output in the test session context.
+Such steps include:

+    * :ref:`Assign steps<tdl-step-assign>` that define new values or calculate expressions.
+    * :ref:`User interaction steps<tdl-step-interact>` that request data from the user.
+    * Messaging steps to record the output of a :ref:`send<tdl-step-send>` or a :ref:`receive<tdl-step-receive>`.
+    * :ref:`Processing steps<tdl-step-process>` to record the output of the process.

+The type of the automatically created variables in the above cases is inferred from the type of the relevant data or expression result.
+For example, when assigning a string to a variable, this will automatically be set with a ``string`` type.
+Considering this, you would use the ``variables`` element to predefine variables in the following cases:

+    * To predefine all variables if you prefer this from the perspective of code organisation.
+    * To explicitly set the type of variables in cases where the automatic determination is not suitable (e.g. force a ``string`` type for a numeric value).
+    * To cover exceptional cases where automatic type determination is not possible.
+    * To provide initial values to variables.

+For examples of automatic variable definition refer to the corresponding steps as well as the documentation on :ref:`expressions<test-case-variables-from-expression-output>`.
-The following example shows use of two variables, one to store a user-uploaded file and another to store a part of it, extracted via XPath:
+Coming back to explicitly defined variables, the following example shows two such cases, one to store a user-uploaded file and another to store a part of it, extracted via XPath:

 .. code-block:: xml